jnhasard/meeting_times/README.md

 This exercise is modeled as an API that would be used by the real state agent to:

 -   Check his own availability at a certain date and time for a call or a showing
--   Find different date time options to share with a client when arranging a meet or call
+-   Find different date time options to share with a client when arranging a meeting or call
 -   Check if there’s enough time on a given day to fit more work

 Given these use cases I decided to split time in 15 minute blocks: